dekoder/secframe/content/redforest/phase1/paws/_index.md

 -- | -- | --
 | 1.
 Server Jumpbox for Administrative Use | Cached Credentials are separated from the workstations | Passwords are typed on a workstation to get to the jumpbox.
 If the workstation is compromised, a keylogger can steal the server password.

-> This isn't a good solution, but it is better than Domain Admins and Server Admins from living into workstations.
+> This isn't a good solution, but it is better than Domain Admins and Server Admins from being used on standard workstations.

 ![paw user keyboard own](images/pawfig4.jpg)